Threads

 The design of Threads means users are exposed to an endless scroll of content.
 This means the activity section will keep providing endless content for users to view, which may result in some users spending hours on the platform scrolling through content.
 Talk to your child about how platforms are designed to keep users engaged for long periods of time and encourage them to take frequent breaks from the app.
 Information on how to use the settings menu to help manage time can be found in the ‘Managing time and purchases’ section of this guide.

-Like many other social media apps, Threads shows users the number of likes and comments on a post.
+Like many other social media apps, Threads shows users the number of likes and comments on a post by default.
 Young people have been noted to see the number of likes and comments on a post as a form of validation and may develop negative emotions if they do not feel their content is developing enough engagement.
-Speak with your child to ensure that they know that the number of likes they receive on a post is not indicative of their value as a person.
+Speak with your child to ensure that they know that the number of likes they receive on a post is not indicative of their value as a person the benefits of disabling this feature on their own accounts.

 Threads has been noted to collect a very high amount of personal data on users, including physical location, personal details such as the user’s name, phone number, political and religious beliefs, among many others.
 Talk to your child about how big technology companies make money from user’s data and help them to consider whether they are comfortable with Meta collecting this type of information from them.
 This may help them to determine whether they create a Threads account or not.

-• Users under the age of 18 will have the option of setting their account to private, whilst users under 16 default to a private account.
+Users under the age of 18 have their accounts automatically set to ‘Private’ as a default setting although this can be turned off in the settings menu.
 New users can also choose between creating a public or private account on Threads when they first join.

 To set an account to private:

-• Users have a significant amount of control in limiting interactions on Threads.
+Users have a significant amount of control in limiting interactions on Threads.
 Users can disable specific callouts, referred to as @mentions, and hide specific words, phrases, and even emojis which users may find upsetting.
-Control settings for posts are also present on Threads, users can hide likes on their posts.
-This is done via the associated setting on Instagram.
+Control settings for posts are also present on Threads, for example, users can hide likes and share counts on their posts.
 Users can also adjust who can comment on threads they post, which can prevent exposure to negative and harmful comments from other users.

 To adjust who can comment on a Threads post: